mistricky/mistOS/README.md

 # MistOS
-This is not OS implementation, this is just a Nix configuration of [Home Manager](https://github.com/nix-community/home-manager) that describe my computer environment.
+This is **NOT** OS implementation, this is just a Nix configuration of [Home Manager](https://github.com/nix-community/home-manager) that describe my computer environment.
 On this way, I can easily reproduce my environment on any computer, specially when I migrated to a new machine.